Soham2212004/AI-Multitasker/README.md

 ## Overview

-The AI Multitasker App is a Flutter application designed to integrate various AI functionalities into a single platform.
-The app features a set of tools including a chat bot, code explainer, AI voice note, and AI assistant, all accessible through a user-friendly interface.
+The **AI Multitasker App** is a Flutter application designed to integrate various AI functionalities into a single platform.
+The app features a set of tools which uses Gemini API and all are accessible through a user-friendly interface.

 ## Features